Inspiring a Creative Mindset

 - Be a lifelong learner.
 Soap making.
 Alcohol inking.
 Beer brewing.
 Doodling.
 Digital doodle coloring.
 Card making.
 Crocheting baby blankets.
 Crocheting hats.
 Candle making.
 Pinecone art.
 Wine bottle art.
 Cork art.
 Button art.
 Quilling.
 Origami.
 Sewing.
 Gardening.
 Shading markers.
 Paper making.
 Book folding.
 Book binding.
 Watercoloring.
 Graphic design.
 Wood burning.
 This is just a short list of the different paths my creative journey has taken me on.
 Some have come and gone.
 Others are lifelong staples.
 Some are seedlings in my idea journal waiting for the time when I can further pursue them.
 The point is that I am always exploring new ideas and trying to learn something new.
 While the items I listed are artistic pursuits, I am also learning Spanish and how to become a minimalist.

-- Exposure yourself to new environments.
+- Expose yourself to new environments.
 As much as I would love to have unlimited funds to explore the far reaches of our planet, this is just not most people’s reality (nor mine!).
 However, exploring your world to whatever extent you can is a great way to get your creative juices flowing.
 Here are some ideas:

 - Visit local museums (check to see when they have admission free days for residents)